ricksbrown/cowsay/README.md

 Try running maven on the example java project: [cowsay-example](cowsay-example)

+# Adding more cows
+As with original cowsay you can add cowfiles using the environment variable `COWPATH` and using the `-f` commandline flag.

+To facilitate adding cowfiles when used as a Maven plugin, Ant task or Java library you can use the provided "cowjars" (or create your own).

+The [cowsay-example](cowsay-example) project demonstrates how to use cowjars.

-## Additional flags not found in the original cowsay
+# Additional flags not found in the original cowsay
 * `--html` HTML output mode, produces accessible HTML5
 * `--alt <arg>` Choose your own alt text for HTML output mode
 * `--lang <arg>` Switch language